 From my personal experience, I’ve found that CITBank offers one of the best interest rates on their savings accounts along with other benefits (no maintenance fees, 24/7 online bank, etc) that make it the clear choice.
 But just note that the interest rate rises every year based on the current market interest rate and the money demand via the stock market trends.

 Right now CITBank offers a 1.65% annual interest rate on their savings account (more than double the average!).
 So we’re going to use that interest rate for the opportunity cost calculation.

 If you put your $20,000 into CITBank’s saving account for 20 years you’ll end up with $27,204.

 Opportunity cost calculation: $27,204 – $20,000 = $7,204

-So, when you opt to hold your money in cash rather than putting it into a savings account (which is much safer by the way) you’re losing out on $7,204 (the opportunity cost).
+So, when you opt to hold your money in cash rather than putting it into a savings account (which is much safer by the way short-term) but long-term you’re essentially losing out on $7,204 (the opportunity cost).